StackStorm/st2docs/docs/source/upgrade_notes.rst

 |st2| v3.6
 ----------

+* Prior to v3.5 then the installation instructions for all OSes except for CentOS/RHEL 8 were to use the version of RabbitMQ available in the OS distribution.
+This version is very old, and for 3.6 the installation instructions and simple install have been modified to install the latest version of RabbitMQ.
+It is not a requirement to upgrade RabbitMQ for installation of 3.6, but for non CentOS/RHEL 8 systems then to keep compatability with a clean installation then RabbitMQ cluster should be upgraded.

 * Retaining backwards compatibility, action delete API has been modified.
   The existing action delete command ``st2 action delete <pack>.<action>`` will delete only database entry.